How to choose a university course that’s right for youby Caroline Hardaker

 Your A Level subjects are also a great place to start in terms of exploring courses which you might never have even heard of.
 With Biology there are tonnes of related courses to explore too, such as Biochemistry, Zoology and Physiological Sciences (to name just a few).

-Use our course finder to look up subjects that you find interesting, and keep an eye on the ‘Related Degrees’ box which might open up a whole new world of opportunities for you.
+Use our course finder to look up subjects that you find interesting, and keep an eye on related degrees in the section 'You may be interested in’ which might open up a whole new world of opportunities for you.

 2 Check out the entry requirements